 Enabling a Culture of Continuous Integration

-Continuously integrating large and complex systems is a journey that takes time.
+Continuously integrating large and complex systems is a time-consuming journey.
 The following section provides some suggestions for building a successful CI culture and practice.

 - Integrate often – The more frequently teams integrate, the quicker they find problems.
-The harder it is to do, the more often they need to do it—eliminating impediments and adding automation along the way.
+And the harder it is to do, the more often they need to do it—eliminating impediments and adding automation along the way.
 This results in faster learning cycles and less rework.

-- Make integration results visible – When the integration process breaks, everybody should know how and why it broke.
+- Make integration results visible – When the integration process breaks, everybody should know it broke and why.
 When it’s fixed, new tests should be added to detect the problem earlier and prevent it from happening again.

-- Fixing failed integrations is a top priority – If teams just keep working during an integration failure, it doesn’t create the right sense of urgency and importance to fix the problem.
-To highlight the problem, teams often use flashing lights to draw attention to a broken build, and visible indicators displaying the percentage of the time the system remains broken.
+- Fixing failed integrations is a top priority – Teams that just keep working through integration failures fall short of the values and culture associated with building a system that can be released into production at any time.
+To create the right sense of urgency and importance needed to fix integration problems, teams often use flashing lights or other notifications to draw attention to a broken build, and establish visible indicators displaying the percentage of the time the system remains broken.

 - Develop and maintain proper infrastructure – Effective continuous integration depends on the availability of test and staging environments.
 Infrastructure is, of course, an investment.
 But Lean-Agile Leaders take the long view and make the investments necessary today to increase velocity for the marathon ahead.

 - Apply supportive software engineering practices – Continuous integration is easier when the system is designed with those concerns in mind.
-Test-first development and designing for testability call for better solution modularity and separation of concerns, as well as the use of primary interfaces and physical test points.
+Test-first development and designing for testability call for more modular solutions and separation of concerns, as well as using primary interfaces and physical test points.

 Learn More Oosterwal, Dantar P. The Lean Machine: How Harley-Davidson Drove Top-Line Growth and Profitability with Revolutionary Lean Product Development.
 Kindle Edition.
 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises (Agile Software Development Series).
 Pearson Education.
 Kindle Edition.
 Kim, Gene and Jez Humble, Patrick Debois, John Willis.
 The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations.
 IT Revolution Press.
 Kindle Edition.